Gaming (VR)

 PlayStation 5:

-What we can say at this point is how 825GB in the PS5 (and even the Xbox's 1TB of internal storage) seems on the small side, given how large next-generation games are expected to be.
-Today's AAA titles like the Call of Duty franchise already weigh in at over 150GB when downloaded from the online store.
-Therefore we're grateful to see a 1TB expansion slot on both versions of Xbox (especially helpful for the 512GB Series S), and USB hard drive support for all four consoles.
+What we can say at this point is how 1TB in the PS5 (and even the Xbox's 1TB of internal storage) seems on the small side, given how large next-generation games are expected to be.
+Today's AAA titles, like the Call of Duty franchise, weigh over 150GB when downloaded online.
+Therefore, we're grateful to see a 1TB expansion slot on both versions of Xbox (especially helpful for the 512GB Series S), and USB hard drive support for all four consoles.

-It is also worth noting that, as we just mentioned, a slimmer (but likely no less powerful) version of the PS5 will be sold without a disc drive.
-This follows in the wake of the digital-only Xbox One S Microsoft has sold for a while now, but interestingly there will be no digital-only Series X at launch.
+It is also worth noting that, as we just mentioned, a slimmer (but likely no less powerful) version of the PS5 was sold without a disc drive but is currently unavailable, according to Sony's website.
+Sony originally launched this version after the digital-only Xbox One S. Microsoft has sold for a while now.
+Still, interestingly, there will be no digital-only Series X at launch.
 Instead, Microsoft is selling a separate next-generation console called the Xbox Series S, which has no disc drive, is smaller than the Series X, and costs $299.

-This seriously undercuts the PS5, which starts at $400 for the digital edition and is a great way for gamers on a tighter budget to grab a slice of next-generation gaming from day one.
-Meanwhile, the Xbox Series X is $499 and the PS5 with a disc drive is $500.
+This seriously undercuts the PS5, which starts at $399 for the digital edition (if you can find one), and is a great way for gamers on a tighter budget to grab a slice of next-generation gaming from day one.
+Meanwhile, the Xbox Series X and the PS5 with a disc drive are $500 each.

 Xbox Series X vs Series S vs PlayStation 5: What is ray tracing?